sakthiiv/sakthiiv.github.io/content/project/configuration-platform/index.md

 **Key Responsibilities:**

-- Spearheaded the modernization of the orchestration platform with the goal of enhancing the reliability and efficiency of the platform.
+- Spearheading the modernization of the orchestration platform with the goal of enhancing the reliability and efficiency of the platform.
 - Leading the engineering team, providing direction, mentorship, and fostering a collaborative and high-performance culture.
 - Defined and executed the technical vision and strategy, ensuring alignment with business and product goals.
 - Promoted and implemented agile methodologies, including Test-Driven Development (TDD) and continuous automation via DevOps practices.